Pennsylvania Contractors Insurance

 The state furthermore mandates medical payments insurance to assist policyholders with paying for medical costs resulting from an accident involving their commercial vehicle

-Pennsylvania Builder's Risk Insurance
+Builder’s Risk Insurance for Contractors in Pennsylvania

 Pennsylvania Builder’s risk insurance is a policy that covers structures while they are being built.
 It preserves the contractor’s interest in materials on the construction site, items in transit, and the value of the property being constructed until it is finished and recognized by the owner.
 The insurance might be drafted to cover the entire structure for new construction, or it could cover the cost of rehabilitation and renovation work.
 It may also cover projects like a new room extension, a deck, or a bathroom makeover.